greyatomtestuser3/fsdse-pre-work/README.md

 # Setting up your operating system
 * Minimum system requirements for the laptop to be used during the course - 64 bit system, minimum 4 GB RAM, i3 and above processor

-* You can use either the Mac OS or Ubuntu 16.04 while working through the program.
+* You can use either the Windows/ Mac OS/ Ubuntu 16.04 while working through the program.
 * A note on hardware: your machine should have the `amd64` architecture.
 If you are not using an ancient machine, you should be fine.

 ## Mac OS